-The virus has changed and is now easier to catch and transmit, even for people who are vaccinated, but it is much less likely to get it or have a serious case if you are completely vaccinated.
+The virus has changed and is now easier to catch and transmit, even for people who are vaccinated, but it is much less likely to get it or have a serious case if they are completely vaccinated.
 Getting vaccinated is still the best way to prevent serious illness and death from COVID-19.

 Now more than ever it is important to have a health care team that you trust.
-If you don’t currently have a doctor that treats your lupus, or if you need a new one, we can help.
+If you don’t currently have a doctor who treats your lupus, or if you need a new one, we can help.

 Please talk to your healthcare team about how many doses of the vaccines you will need to get the greatest amount of protection.

 The vaccines are widely available in every state from local health departments, hospitals and clinics, and retail pharmacies.
 The vaccine is free to everyone even if they don’t have health insurance and regardless of immigration status.
 Find a convenient place to get the vaccine.

 The Pfizer vaccine and the Moderna vaccine use a new technology that relies on messenger RNA (mRNA) from the virus to teach the body how to protect against COVID-19.
 These vaccines have now been given to millions of people worldwide.